 Partial drains are also a good idea if the hot tub has seen a lot of action in a short amount of time, perhaps because of a party or other social gathering.

-Each time before you drain your spa water, it’s a good idea to use line flush to get rid of any biofilm that’s likely lurking in the plumbing.
+Each time before you drain your spa water, it’s a good idea to use this Ahh-Some line flush to get rid of any biofilm that’s likely lurking in the plumbing.
 Removing any traces of biofilm ensures that the fresh, clean water you add doesn’t become contaminated after refilling.